imansdn/khabgahYar/README.md

 And of course KhabgahYar itself is open source with a [public repository](https://github.com/imansdn/khabgahYar) on GitHub.

+ ### Information Resources

+KhabgahYar use [Divar](https://www.divar.ir)(a classified ads app in Iran with more than 13 million active Installations in the year )

  ### Run and enjoy!
 ![run project](https://github.com/imansdn/khabgahYar/blob/master/screenShots/dorm1.png)